MarcialRosales/jwt-demo/README.md

 In the following sections we are going to generate tokens (via the `token-service`) to test various scenarios.
 If the applications are running with the `symmetrical` profile remember to take the symmetrical key from one of the `application.yml#jwt.key` property.
 In the contrary, if you are testing with the `asymmetrical` profile use the `private.key` file.
 For further details, check out the section [JWT Token Service](#json-web-token-service-jwt-token-service)

+We have provided a script, `start.sh`, that launches all 4 applications.
+By default, it will launch them with the `symmetrical` profile.
+To launch with the `asymmetrical` do: `./start.sh asymmetrical`.

 ### Scenario 1.
 Non-authenticated request should get back a `401` status code.
 Our first scenario attempts to access our `gateway` application without any tokens.